isc-projects/bind9/bin/named/named.conf.rst

 ~~~~~~~~~~~

 :file:`named.conf` is the configuration file for :iscman:`named`.

+For complete documentation about the configuration statements, please refer to
+the Configuration Reference section in the BIND 9 Administrator Reference
+Manual.

 Statements are enclosed in braces and terminated with a semi-colon.
 Clauses in the statements are also semi-colon terminated.
 The usual
 comment styles are supported: